 );

 Aston Villa were founded in 1874 and went on to become one of the most successful English clubs.
-They have won it all, from English league titles, FA Cups and of course the European Cup.
-All of these were achieved with the help of some world-class players and the guidance of top managers.
+They have won it all, from English league titles, to FA Cups and of course the European Cup.
+All of these were achieved with some world-class players’ help and top managers’ guidance.
 In this article, let us have a look at some of the greatest Aston Villa managers of all time.

 Based on the impact, success, playing style, win percentage and fans’ opinion, here are the ten greatest Aston Villa managers of all time.